Women in Tech: Rachael Wright, Engineering Team Lead

 Multi-talented and ever curious, Rachael Wright is clearly a woman to watch within the evolving tech space we see today: “I paint, crochet, and when I was really young I wanted to be a writer.
 I try to bring that sense of aesthetic and balance to my code.
 I don’t want it to just be functional, I want it to be clear and beautiful.”

-Stay tuned for updates on our Agency Billing feature in January 2018.
+Get the details on our customer invoicing feature here.
 Want to learn more about CallRail?
 Schedule a demo of the product.